bobbybudnick/SFS-Infrastructure/README.md

 May need for demonstration purposes
 Battery difficult to charge from larger battery

-20. Redundancy vs responsivesness in multi WAN configurations
+20. Redundancy vs responsiveness in multi WAN configurations
 Multi WAN redundancy is only needed for VIP devices.
 Multi WAN responsiveness is needed for servers on both static IP addresses.
 Redundancy reqires an elaborate script to detect network failures and take action.